Donnyofdoom/VM-Resources/README.md

 A bulk of learning VM is learning how to path around and get to the places you need to go.

 Import the tile markers by copying the text below to your clipboard, right clicking your ingame World Map Orb and clicking "Import Ground Markers"
-These will help remember where to lay down paths to get to where you need to go
+These will help highlight where to lay down paths to get to where you need to go
 ```
 [{"regionId":15262,"regionX":38,"regionY":19,"z":1,"color":"#FFFFFFFF"},{"regionId":15262,"regionX":37,"regionY":19,"z":1,"color":"#FFFFFFFF"},
 {"regionId":15262,"regionX":37,"regionY":35,"z":1,"color":"#FFFFFFFF"},{"regionId":15262,"regionX":36,"regionY":35,"z":1,"color":"#FFFFFFFF"},{"regionId":15262,"regionX":36,"regionY":29,"z":1,"color":"#FFFFFFFF"},{"regionId":15262,"regionX":35,"regionY":61,"z":1,"color":"#FFFFFFFF"},